Aaqqigiarvik Correctional Healing Facility

-Aaqqigiarvik Correctional Healing Facility (formerly Baffin Correctional Centre) is a minimum to maximum security correctional healing facility in Iqaluit, Nunavut, Canada.
+Aaqqigiarvik Correctional Healing Facility (formerly Baffin Correctional Centre) is a minimum to maximum security correctional facility in Iqaluit, Nunavut, Canada.
 It is the largest correctional facility in the territory.
 During the construction phase the temporary name was Qikiqtani Correctional Healing Centre.

 Baffin Correctional Centre

-The facility was designed by Bruno Freschi in the 1980s and opened as the Baffin Correctional Centre with an initial capacity of 41 inmates.
+The facility was designed by Bruno Freschi and opened in 1986 as the Baffin Correctional Centre with an initial capacity of 41 inmates.
 After upgrades in 1996, the capacity was increased to 66 beds with two segregation cells.

-Additional renovations totally $900,000 in the mid 2010s helped to remove pervasive mould, fix fire sprinklers, damaged walls, and decrepit bathrooms.
+Additional renovations totalling $900,000 in the mid-2010s helped to remove pervasive mould, fix fire sprinklers, damaged walls, and decrepit bathrooms.

 Prisoner care

 Despite the increased capacity created in the 1990s, the number of inmates became routinely higher than capacity in the 2000s.
 Often with 75 prisoners, and with a peak during the winter of 115 inmates, with some sleeping in a repurposed gymnasium.
 These would include minimum-, medium- and maximum-security prisoners, as well as those on remand and awaiting trial.

-Between 2002 and 2012, reports of violence within the prison increased dramatically, with 2012 incidents in 2012.
+Between 2002 and 2012, reports of violence within the prison increased dramatically, with 185 incidents in 2012.